 If you regularly operate your vehicle under extreme conditions (heat, cold, dirt roads, towing, the track, etc) you might want to consider changing your oil more often, or using synthetic, etc. as long as it doesn't void your vehicle's warranty or contradict the manufacturer's specifications.

+At Naylor’s Auto Repair, we have decades of experience maintaining and improving the functionality of vehicles so your car will run smoothly for longer.
 The best way to keep your vehicle's engine oil out of sight and out of mind is to pay it the attention it needs at regular intervals!
 If you are looking to get your oil changed in the Boise area, we have a full-service department and options to keep your vehicle regularly serviced and on the road.